belligerentbeagle/TRT-Finance-Platform-Public/README.md

 ### Core User Stories
 1. **Student Management**: Mr Wong adds students and their details, like the class that they belong in.
 2. **Class Assignment**: Mr Wong can add students to his class (assumes a student can only be in one class at a time).
-3. **Parent Management**: Set parents by ID, but select the parent by name, or select an existing parent.
+3. **Parent Management**: Add new parents to the system with their contact details, then assign parents to students by ID or select existing parents by name.

 ### Extended User Stories
 4. **Invoice Generation**: Generate invoices for students each term and email them to parents automatically.